 Ceremonial Expression of Commitment to our Mother the Earth

-Join us in our celebration of the 51st anniversary of EARTH DAY!
+Join us in our celebration of the 52nd anniversary of

 All are invited to participate by offering words of gratitude, intention, and vow with regard to our commitment to our Mother the Earth on paper ‘ema,’ (plaques): in-person or online.
-Blank plaques will be available for the few days approaching Earth Day (beginning this Sunday).
+Blank plaques will be available in the week approaching Earth Day.
 Please feel free to either submit an intention online below, or to stop by in-person (at the self-serve station at the base of the large post oak in the front yard of AZC) to write your wish or intention.

 *** Please take this as an opportunity to purify body and mind before writing your intention, both physically and mentally. ***

-On Thursday, April 22nd at 6:45pm we will hold our Earth Day ceremony.
-Join us on Zoom or in person.
+On Friday April 22nd at 6:00pm we will hold our Earth Day ceremony in the front yard at AZC.
 Following a ritual purification of the space, we will offer bows, incense, and chanting of an excerpt from Dogen Zenji’s Mountains and Rivers Sutra – during which time the ema will be ceremonially hung from the great oak in the front yard.
 The oak tree, which was symbolically ordained in 2014, reminds us of our unfathomable and absolute mutual interconnection with all things, and specifically that our natural world greatly deserves and needs our utmost respect, care, and stewardship.

 Interested in participating in pre-ceremony preparations?